spm/spm-docs/README.md

 markdownlint "docs/**/*.md"
 ```

-Note that only MkDocs build and codespell will fail continuous integration on GitHub Actions.
+Note that only MkDocs build and codespell will potentially fail during continuous integration on GitHub Actions.
 The other reports are only advisory.

 ## :clinking_glasses: Contributing